KislyjKisel/Raylib.lean/README.md

   `"submodule"` (default) to compile from source using git submodules.
   `"system"` to find using `pkg-config` (uses hardcoded paths for the test executable).
   `"custom"` to not pass library or header directories to the compiler.
-* `unsafe_opts`: if present, enables some optimizations that use assumptions I am unsure about.
 * `cc`: c compiler invoked to compile ffi; `"cc"` by default.
 * `cflags`: additional flags passed to `cc`.
 * `lflags`: additional flags used to link test executable.